NVIDIA/DIGITS/examples/gan/README.md

 We will reuse the LMDB files that were already created for the MNIST classification dataset to create a new generic dataset.
 Creating a generic dataset is required here because GANs do not fall into the category of classification datasets and require specific plug-ins.

-Open the classification dataset page and make a good note of the job directory for your MNIST classification dataset:
+Open the classification dataset page and make good note of the job directory for your MNIST classification dataset:

 ![mnist classification dataset](mnist-classification-dataset.png)